luccahuguet/cool_rust/README.md

 - [procs](https://github.com/dalance/procs) - procs is a replacement for ps written in Rust
 - [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal
 - [macchina](https://github.com/Macchina-CLI/macchina) - A system information frontend, with an (unhealthy) emphasis on performance.
 Cross-platform.
 Similar to neofetch
+- [dust](https://github.com/bootandy/dust) - du + rust = dust.
+Like du but more intuitive.
+Because you want an easy way to see where your disk is being used.

 ### CLI Tools
 - [bat](https://github.com/sharkdp/bat) - a cat clone with wings